partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Judy: Quick, quick!
 It's in danger... it's in danger...

-Clock: *A mustachioed alarm clock jumps out of the bush, because why not*
+*A mustachioed alarm clock jumps out of the bush*

 Clock: Aaahhhhhh, aaah, ahem!
 Greetings!